julianrojas87/inuse-iswc-2021/content/related-work.md

 IMSpoorXML is currently used within ProRail and is under active maintenance and development.
 The International Railway Standard IRS:30100 [RailTopoModel](http://www.railtopomodel.org/en/download/irs30100-apr16-7594BCA1524E14224D0.html?file=files/download/RailTopoModel/180416_uic_irs30100.pdf)[^rtm][](cite:cites irs30100)
-was developed under patronage of the International Union of Railways (UIC) and provides a systemic UML-based model for describing the topological aspects of railway infrastructure.
+was developed under the patronage of the International Union of Railways (UIC) and provides a systemic UML-based model for describing the topological aspects of railway infrastructure.
 It relies on the _connexity graph_ mathematical concept [](cite:cites gely2010)